Mark Briggs

-Mark Jonathan Briggs (born 16 February 1982) is an English football coach and former player who is currently the head coach of Sacramento Republic in the USL Championship.
+Mark Jonathan Briggs (born 16 February 1982) is an English football coach and former player who is the head coach of Birmingham Legion FC in the USL Championship.

 Playing career

 England and Denmark

-Briggs began his career with West Bromwich Albion, joining them on leaving Sedgley's Dormston School in the summer of 1995.
+Briggs began his career with West Bromwich Albion, joining them on leaving Sedgley's Dormston School in the summer of 1998.
 Briggs captained the youth team to a cup win at Wembley Stadium in 1999 and was Youth Team Player of the Year the same season.
-In 1999 he also signed his first professional contract.
+In 1999, he also signed his first professional contract.
 He made his first team debut in the 2000–01 season.
-After making 12 first team and 150 reserve team appearances for the Baggies, he moved to Danish football for two seasons with Herfølge in 2002, where they were the Danish 1st Division Champions and won promotion to Supa Liga.
+After making 12 first-team and 150 reserve-team appearances for the Baggies, he moved to Danish football for two seasons with Herfølge in 2002, where they were the Danish 1st Division Champions and won promotion to Supa Liga.

-Briggs then proceeded to bounce around the English and Welsh lower leagues, playing briefly for a multitude of clubs including Notts County FC, Shrewsbury Town FC, Hednesford Town FC.
-He then crossed the pond and played for Kalamazoo Outrage before returning for a second stint at Hednesford Town FC.
-Briggs then went back to America and spent the 2009 season with the Wilmington Hammerheads before signing with Mosta FC in Malta, where he was Player of the Year in 2009, 2010 and 2011.
-Briggs then returned to Wilmington where he finished his career and transitioned into coaching with the Wilmington Hammerheads.
+Briggs then proceeded to bounce around the English and Welsh lower leagues, playing briefly for a multitude of clubs including Notts County, Shrewsbury Town, Hednesford Town.
+He then crossed the pond and played for Kalamazoo Outrage before returning for a second stint at Hednesford Town.
+Briggs then went back to America and spent the 2009 season with the Wilmington Hammerheads before signing with Mosta FC in Malta, where he was Player of the Year in 2009, 2010, and 2011.
+Briggs then returned to Wilmington, where he finished his career and transitioned into coaching with the Wilmington Hammerheads.

 United States and Malta

-In May 2008 Briggs was convinced to cross the Atlantic by former New Zealand international Stu Riddle to play for Kalamazoo Outrage in the USL Premier Development League as an over-age player.
+In May 2008, Briggs was convinced to cross the Atlantic by former New Zealand international Stu Riddle to play for Kalamazoo Outrage in the USL Premier Development League as an over-age player.
 He played the PDL season in Kalamazoo, helping the team reach the PDL playoffs.

 After a brief stint back in England with Hednesford in the US offseason, Briggs signed with the Wilmington Hammerheads in the USL Second Division in 2009.
-The Hammerheads won the USL 2 title and Briggs was the team's Player of the Year.
+The Hammerheads won the USL 2 title, and Briggs was the team's Player of the Year.

 Following the end of the American season, Briggs signed for Mosta of the Maltese First Division on a two-year contract on 1 October 2009.

-On 25 February 2010, Charleston Battery announced the signing of Briggs on loan then for remaining season.
+On 25 February 2010, Charleston Battery announced the signing of Briggs on loan then for the remaining season.

 A spell with Tooting & Mitcham United, whom he joined for the 2011–12 season, was followed in December 2011 by a move to Rushall Olympic.

 In February 2012, he rejoined Wilmington Hammerheads for a second spell in the USL Pro Division.
 After the 2012 season, Briggs was named the Hammerheads Player of the Year.